-Hospital treatment
+8 Hospital Treatment

-If a pupil has an accident or becomes ill, and requires immediate hospital treatment, the school is responsible for either:

-- calling an ambulance in order of the pupil to receive treatment; or - taking the pupil to an Accident and Emergency department - and in either event immediately notifying the pupils parent/carer

-When an ambulance has been called, a first aider will stay with the pupil until the parent arrives, or accompany pupil to hospital by ambulance if required.

-Where it is decided that pupil should be taken to A&E Department a first aider must either accompany them or remain with them until the parent/carer arrives.

-Where a pupil has to be taken to hospital by a member of staff they should be taken in a taxi and not use their own car.
+- 8.1 If a pupil has an accident or becomes ill, and requires immediate hospital treatment, the school is responsible for either: - calling an ambulance in order of the pupil to receive treatment; or - taking the pupil to an Accident and Emergency department - and in either event immediately notifying the pupils parent/carer - 8.2 When an ambulance has been called, a first aider will stay with the pupil until the parent arrives, or accompany pupil to hospital by ambulance if required. - 8.3 Where it is decided that pupil should be taken to A&E Department a first aider must either accompany them or remain with them until the parent/carer arrives. - 8.4 Where a pupil has to be taken to hospital by a member of staff they should be taken in a taxi or school minibus and not use their own car.

-Prescription and Non-prescription medication
+9 Prescription and Non-Prescription Medication

-Staff will only administer prescribed medication (from a doctor, dentist, qualified nurse or pharmacist) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose.

-Staff may administer non-prescription medication such as Calpol, paracetamol and allergy medication where parents have provided written consent for this to happen.
+- 9.1 Staff will only administer prescribed medication (from a doctor, dentist, qualified nurse or pharmacist) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose. - 9.2 Staff may administer non-prescription medication such as Paracetamol and allergy medication where parents have provided written consent for this to happen.
 The School will supply this non-prescription medication.
-Where medication is administered, parents should be informed.
+Where medication is administered, parents should be informed. - 9.3 Medicine containing aspirin or ibuprofen will not be administered to any pupil unless prescribed by a doctor for that particular pupil.